wladmis/xext-rexsec/README.rst

 SharedProps      A colon-separated list of shared properties.            *None*

-                 By default, only clients who owns the property and trusted clients can manipulate it.
-Shared properties are not handled by altsec and any clients (trusted and confined) can manipulate them.
+                 By default, only clients which own the property and trusted clients can manipulate it.
+Shared properties are not handled by altsec and any client (trusted or confined) can manipulate them.

                  Check ``Xorg.${DISPLAY#:}.log`` if you really need to